 Besides these advantages, PRTG’s monitoring tool can also be used as SNMP traps, so the devices automatically send messages to the SNMP monitoring when any critical incident happens.
 This helps admin users to get to the issues and fix them fast.

-The cost depends on the number of SNMP sensors used.
+Price: The cost depends on the number of SNMP sensors used.

 - 100 sensors – free